wq/wq.app/packages/leaflet/README.md

 ## Configuration

-@wq/leaflet relies on [@wq/map's configuration][map-configuration] and conventions, as well as two additional options to configure popup content and marker icons.
+@wq/leaflet relies on [@wq/map]'s configuration and conventions, as well as two additional options to configure popup content and marker icons.

 ```javascript
 app.init({